 But the scammers may end up billing Medicare for treatment, services, and drugs that you did not request or need — saddling you with potentially thousands of dollars in out-of-pocket costs that you knew nothing about.

 If you suspect you’ve received contact or been taken advantage of by one of these fraudulent outfits, call 1-800-MEDICARE and report this criminal activity.

-While it’s hard to see it going anywhere, it would technically require an act of Congress to legally make Medicare telehealth permanent.
+While it’s hard to see it going anywhere, it would technically require an act of Congress to make Medicare telehealth permanent legally.

 What if I need a telehealth visit but am a new patient?

 Technically, the 2020 law which expands the availability of telehealth visits is for established patients only.
-The CMS office issued an announcement that auditing telehealth visits to determine their legitimacy will not be given top priority.
-So the final decision will be between you and your healthcare provider.
+The CMS office announced that auditing telehealth visits to determine their legitimacy will not be given top priority.
+So, the final decision will be between you and your healthcare provider.

 How much do telehealth medicine visits cost with Medicare Part B?

 The average telehealth visit with Medicare Part B will cost $79.
 However, it may cost more for specialty services, especially those administered by a specialist.
 A 20% cost share is your responsibility.

 But if you have a Medigap plan, which helps cover cost-sharing expenses, or a Medicare Advantage plan, which provides similar benefits, the cost of your visit is greatly reduced cost or even free.

 Medicare plans can cover telemedicine